Anirudh-Kakarlapudi/team-coombs/README.md

 ### The project requires the following technologies to be installed.

 * Instructions to download and install Python can be found here. https://www.python.org/
-* Instructions to download and install Thunder and Thunder extraction can be found here https://github.com/thunder-project/thunder
+* After the python is installed, the [thunder package](https://github.com/thunder-project/thunder) can be installed using the following commands.
+    * `pip install thunder-extraction`
+    * `pip install thunder-python`

 # How to Run
 [1] Download the repository